Morris County Custody Attorneys discuss10 Signs of Parental Alienation

 Read on to learn about 10 signs of parental alienation and take note if any of them reflect your present personal experience.

-Divorce is never easy and when children and custody issues are involved, divorce becomes even more complicated and emotionally charged.
-There are some divorced parents with unresolved emotional issues who utilize the children to get back at the other parent, manipulating the child’s perception, making the other parent seem like the bad guy.
+Divorce is never easy, and when children and custody issues are involved, divorce becomes even more complicated and emotionally charged.
+Some divorced parents with unresolved emotional issues utilize the children to get back at the other parent, manipulating the child’s perception, making the other parent seem like the bad guy.
 This is what is referred to as parental alienation.

 10 Signs of Parental Alienation